ministryofjustice/analytics-platform-control-panel/README.md

 ## Tech documents

-Control Panel is a Django project made up of four parts:
+Control Panel is a Django project made up of three parts:

 1. Major features for interacting with infrastructure for creating users, apps, tools & managing permissions in the Analytical Platform Kubernetes cluster, Auth0 and AWS IAM are under /controlpanel/api.
 And also a basic structure of